-Equity and Share-Based Compensation
+Share-Based Compensation

-The Company recognizes compensation expense relating to equity-based payments based on the fair value of the equity or liability instrument issued.
-For equity-based instruments, the expense is based upon the grant date fair value and recognized over the service period.
-For awards with a performance condition, compensation expense is recognized over the requisite service period if it is probable that the performance condition will be satisfied.
+The Company recognizes compensation expense relating to share-based awards to employees and directors with a performance condition over the requisite service period if it is probable that the performance condition will be satisfied.
 For awards to non-employees, the Company recognizes compensation expense in the same manner as if the Company had paid cash for the goods or services.
-The Company estimates the fair value of options and warrants granted using an options pricing model, see Note 11.
-Expense is recognized within general and administrative expenses and forfeitures are recognized as they are incurred.
+The Company estimates the fair value of options and warrants granted using an options pricing model, see Note 9.
+Expense is recognized within both research and development and general and administrative expenses and forfeitures are recognized as they are incurred.